Destinations Greece Athens

 Art Lounge rooftop (7th floor) for the sunset view

-InsiderRoom categories here vary in design more than at almost any hotel in the city — the Campanas gave every category a different look, so read the actual room photos before you book rather than going by category name.
-The street-facing front rooms on Filellinon overlook the Russian Church and the National Gardens; those are the ones to ask for.
+InsiderRoom categories here vary in design more than at almost any hotel in the city; the Campanas gave every category a different look, so read the room photos before you book rather than trusting the category name.
+The street-facing front rooms on Filellinon look over the Russian Church and the National Gardens, and those are the ones to ask for.

-A small 22-room design boutique tucked into a Kolonaki residential street — built by YES!
-Hotels (the same group behind New Hotel), architecture by Athens firm DECA.
-The lobby's centrepiece is a working camera-obscura periscope projecting the Kolonaki street outside onto an interior wall.
-Quieter and lower-volume than the centre; a 10-minute walk to the Benaki, 5 to Kolonaki Square.
-The reading room and bar are loved by Athenians more than guests; the Acropolis is a metro ride or 20-minute walk away.
+A 22-room design boutique on a Kolonaki residential street, built by YES!
+Hotels (the group behind New Hotel), architecture by the Athens firm DECA.
+The lobby’s centrepiece is a working camera-obscura periscope, throwing the Kolonaki street outside onto an interior wall.
+Quieter and lower-volume than the centre, a 10-minute walk to the Benaki and 5 to Kolonaki Square.
+Athenians love the reading room and bar more than the guests do; the Acropolis is a metro ride or a 20-minute walk away.

 What it's known for